openheartmind/WISDOM/admin/content_record.md

 The Grounded PDC was a turning point for me—opening my eyes to the world of permaculture and reshaping how I think about systems, community, and culture.
 It’s been a few hot years since then, but we now have a refined model, a growing international network, and are in the final stages of building a free, open-source app designed to empower communities like Grounded.
 I’m excited to reconnect after a long season of building, see what the community think about our offering, and begin forging partnerships toward a future rooted in relationship, regeneration, and care.
 And of course—I’m ready for a good old-fashioned Grounded boogie.

 #### What's your offer
-Valuing What Matters: A Participatory Workshop in Gratitude and Collective Valuation.
+Valuing What Matters: A Participatory Workshop to Recognise Diverse Contributions to the Grounded Community.

 Every community runs on a quiet web of care—meals cooked, spaces created, gardens tended, children held.
-This workshop invites the Grounded community to pause and honour that web by recognising those who contributed and valuing the gifts that made this gathering possible.
-We’ll introduce a simple, inclusive app designed to help communities recognise all forms of value—especially the ones that often go unseen.
-Together, we’ll play a light-hearted “game” where anyone can nominate meaningful contributions and take part in a collective process to determine their relative value.
-The process includes a built-in feedback loop that rewards thoughtful evaluations and invites reflection on what really matters—to each of us and to the community as a whole.
-All responses will be woven into a collective value map—recognising contributors, highlighting what the community values most, and planting seeds for a decentralised system that could help Grounded flourish into the future.
-You’ll leave with: A felt sense of how much invisible care holds this gathering together—and what matters most to this community; Hands-on experience with a tool for community-led gratitude, recognition, and autonomous governance; Free, open-source tools to support value recognition and reward in your own projects and communities.
-No tech skills needed—just your attention, appreciation, and voice.
+This workshop invites the Grounded community to pause and honour that web by recognising the contributions that made this gathering possible.

+We’ll introduce the participatory valuation framework we’re developing at OHM, with a brief look at its origins, how it works, and insights from prototyping across diverse communities around the world.
+Then, we’ll offer a hands-on tour of our free, open-source app, using a custom instance created just for Grounded.

+Together, we’ll play a light-hearted “game” where participants earn points for both their contributions and their reviews—showing how fair recognition can be playful and engaging for individuals while serving a deeper collective mission.

+The data we generate will form a transparent value map of Grounded’s energetic inputs—offering feedback on what the community values most, recognising key contributors, and planting seeds for a decentralised system that could grow in service of Grounded’s mission.

+(Note: I’d be happy to run this workshop multiple times throughout the weekend to gather more feedback and participation.
+I’m also open to joining earlier during the Permaculture School or Bush Retreat to explore mapping those activities or diving deeper into the system.)

 #### Requested exchange
-One ticket for myself at a minimum, ideally a second so I can bring a co-facilitator to help people use the app during the workshop
+One weekend action party pass for myself

 ## International Data Week